• Skip to primary navigation

 Instructions

-Making these kale fritters is so easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

 Your first step is to place all the ingredients except for the kale and olive oil in your food processor’s bowl.
 Process them to combine.

-Now, add the kale gradually and process again.
+Gradually add the kale and process again.

 Cook the fritters in olive oil until golden brown, about 4 minutes per side.

-Expert tip
+Expert Tip

 Can I use frozen kale?